Thousands of hospitality and hotel workers have lost their jobs due to t...

 The brain’s chemistry is altered by addiction to the point that cravings can cause a loss of control over one’s behavior.
 Furthermore, addiction treatment does not end once the program does.
 Patients should continue counseling via a therapist or in a support group like Alcoholics Anonymous or Narcotics Anonymous.
 For those with co-occurring disorders like Lovato, regularly participating in therapy can help an individual maintain their sobriety.

-If you or a loved one is suffering from a substance use disorder or is in danger of relapsing from one, contact a treatment specialist today to talk about your options.
+If you or a loved one is suffering from a substance use disorder or is in danger of relapsing from one, contact a treatment provider today to talk about your options.

 Sign-up for our newsletter